-Jasmine Guffond is a sound artist and composer working at the interface of social, political and technical infrastructures.
-Her practice spans live performance, recording and the capacity of sound installation to interrogate site.
+Jasmine Guffond is an artist and composer working at the interface of social, political and technical infrastructures.
+Her practice spans live performance, recording, sound installation and custom made browser add-on.
 Through the sonification of data she addresses the potential for sound to engage with contemporary political questions.
 Recent projects employed digital technologies, sonification and the aesthetisation of data as a means of fostering discussion around contemporary surveillance technologies as well as producing experimental audio works.
 Interested in providing an audible presence for phenomena that usually lies beyond human perception, via the sonification of facial recognition algorithms, global networks or internet tracking cookies she questions what it means for our personal habits to be traceable, and for our identities, choices and personalities to be reduced to streams of data.

 Jasmine has exhibited internationally, released solo records with the Sonic Pieces (2015, 2017) and Karlrecords (2018) labels, received the ‘Working Grant for New Music and Sound Art’ from the Berlin Senate (2016) and is a current PhD candidate at the University of New South Wales Art and Design conducting research into sound as a method of investigation into online surveillance cultures.
 A new album is due to be released on Editions Mego in Spring 2020.